 A fundamental principle of student financial aid is that students and their families have the primary responsibility for financing the cost of higher education.
 Student financial assistance programs are designed to help defray those costs, which remain after the resources of the student, and the student’s family has been taken into consideration.

-if you have any questions, I am happy to be of assistance.
-Please don’t hesitate to contact me.
+if you have any questions, Please don’t hesitate to contact the Financial Aid Office:

 Jeannie I. Gonzales, Financial Aid Director